bitmark-inc/bitmark-sdk-doc/source/includes/_action.md

 bitmarkIds, _ := sdk.Bitmark.Issue(issuances)
 ```

-Nonce is a counter value that distinguishes between different issuances for the same asset of the same owner.
-The nonce can be viewed as edition number.
-For example, to generate 100 editions for a digital card.
+Nonce is a counter value that distinguishes different issuances for the same asset of the same owner.
+Typically, these represent “limited editions” of a digital asset, and the nonce can be viewed as edition number.

 The combination of nonce, owner and asset should be unique over the blockchain.
 To issue more bitmarks, developers need to make sure there is no duplicated nonces for issuing within a same owner and asset pair.